 Abusing Dilaudid can quickly lead to an addiction, but even using Dilaudid as prescribed can cause physical dependence.
 It is not recommended to suddenly discontinue the use of Dilaudid.
 Doing so may lead to withdrawal symptoms.
 Some early signs of withdrawal from Opioids include anxiety, agitation, muscle aches, sweating, runny nose and eyes, and insomnia.
 These symptoms usually start around 12 hours after last use.
 Later withdrawal signs include nausea and vomiting, goosebumps, dilated pupils, stomach cramps, and diarrhea.

 Getting Help For Dilaudid Abuse

-While withdrawal symptoms are not fatal, they can be very unpleasant and uncomfortable.
-Seeking out a medically supervised detox at a drug rehab facility is the safest option, and staff can provide medications and medical care to ease some of the symptoms.
+While withdrawal symptoms are not fatal, they can be extremely unpleasant and uncomfortable.
+Seeking out a medically supervised detox at a drug rehab facility is the safest option, as staff can provide medications and medical care to ease some of the symptoms.
 After detoxing, it is important to continue treatment to learn how to function without relying on the effects of Dilaudid.
 Developing an Opioid addiction is not a sign of weakness: about 2.1 million Americans have Opioid Use Disorder (OUD).
 Overcoming an addiction is a challenge, but guidance from treatment provider can provide you with the tools you need to succeed.
 Call a treatment provider today to learn more about your options.

 What are you struggling with?